 CLIP-York, established in 1996, is designed to improve the participants' overall preparedness for college study and enhance their understanding of the non-academic aspects of the college experience.
 CLIP offers 25 hours a week of instruction in day and evening sessions for three cycles.
 As participation in the program is voluntary, students may wish to exit the program and join their home campus at the end of any given cycle.
 Enrollment in the program allows students to not only improve their skills, but to save their financial aid for courses that fulfill graduation requirements.

 The program's instructional philosophy reflects a holistic approach to language development that integrates listening, speaking, reading, and writing in the context of academic preparation.
 Students are also introduced to the use of libraries and the internet for research purposes, with an emphasis on developing the skills of enquiry, critique, and analysis.
-Academic advisement and tutoring supplement classroom instruction.
 Another programmatic focus of CLIP is to facilitate CLIP students' interaction with the larger college community and to enhance their awareness of the multiple facets of the college culture.
 To this end, numerous orientation sessions and workshops are organized in any given cycle.

 York College is the only college where CLIP is housed in an academic unit, the Department of Foreign Languages/ESL/Humanities.
-This ensures tha the students make the smoothest and most successful transition to the regular campus programs.
-Since its establishment, CLIP-York has contributed to the academic success of thousands of students who came in with substantial linguistic –and often academic– needs.
+This ensures that the students make the smoothest and most successful transition to the regular campus programs.
+Since its establishment, CLIP-York has contributed to the academic success of thousands of students who came in with substantial linguistic - and often academic - needs.
+For information, go to Room SC 114, call 718-262-3766 or visit the CLIP Website.

 York College strongly encourages students to participate in study-abroad programs organized by CUNY colleges and other institutions.
 Students have the opportunity to take classes during short summer and winter intersession, or spend an entire semester or two.
 Students do not have to speak a foreign language; most classes are offered in English.
 For further information, consult the Study Abroad website.